Kuchaman City: Sports

-The event has been discontinued after the COVID-19 pandemic.
-The last Kuchaman marathon was organized in 2019.

-Biker's Rally

-The Kuchaman Biker's Rally is a Motorcycle rally held annually in Kuchaman City.

-The event is held every year on 26 January, Republic Day.

-Organised by the Kuchaman Biker's Club, the event attracts around 200 Royal Enfield motorcycle enthusiasts from Kuchaman.

-The event has been discontinued after the COVID-19 pandemic.
-The last rally was organized in 2018.

 Tourism and sightseeing

-The city of Kuchaman spread out at the foot of the hill crowns the Kuchaman Fort.
-Kuchaman City is adorned with a plethora of magnificent havelis built in the Māru-Gurjara architecture was developed during Pratihara dynasty.
-Stepping into this plush city, one cannot help but be mesmerized by looking at these amazing structures adorned with colorful frescoes and artistic murals.
-Its royal charm is added to the spiritual aura of its holy temples.
-Located in the Didwana-Kuchaman district of Rajasthan, this city has maintained its traditions over the years.
-From exuberant festive occasions to the daily hustle and bustle of local markets, Kuchaman City offers an experience to remember.
-The grandeur of the royal heritage of the city of Kuchaman can be experienced with a visit to the 8th-century Kuchaman Fort.
-Perched atop a rock at an altitude of about 1,000 feet, the fort is known not only for its historical significance but also for its architectural finesse and aesthetic appeal.
-Its major attractions include Jal Mahal, Sheesh Mahal and Sabha Prakash.
+The city of Kuchaman spread out at the foot of the hill home to Kuchaman Fort.
+Kuchaman City is adorned with a plethora of havelis built in the Māru-Gurjara architecture was developed during Pratihara dynasty.
+Perched atop a rock at an altitude of about 1,000 feet, Kuchaman Fort is known not only for its historical significance but also for its architectural finesse and aesthetic appeal.
+The city's major attractions include Jal Mahal, Sheesh Mahal and Sabha Prakash.
 Shahi Bazaar and Meena Bazaar sell traditional clothes.